flosokaks/bylaws/other/python.md

 other Vice President shall only perform whatever duties and have whatever powers the Board of Directors may from time to time assign him or her.

+#### Secretary and Assistant Secretary

-*Secretary and Assistant Secretary.* The Secretary shall keep accurate records of the acts and proceedings of all meetings of the members and directors.
+The Secretary shall keep accurate records of the acts and proceedings of all meetings of the members and directors.
 The Secretary shall give all notices required by law and by these Bylaws.
 In addition, the Secretary shall have general charge of the corporate books and